How to make Garlic Paste

 While not the most efficient and fast way, you can always use a mortar/pestle to make garlic paste in small batches.

 Garlic paste can easily be frozen.
-Just press it into a silicone ice cube tray, and freeze flat.
+Just press it into a silicone ice cube tray and freeze it flat.
 Once the cubes of garlic paste have been frozen, pop them out of the tray and add them to a freezer bag.
 Store in the freezer for up to 6 months.

 The sulfur compounds in garlic get activated when it is crushed or minced.
 If it is not immediately used, it reacts with air and turns green.
 However, it is still edible.
 To avoid this, use oil while making the paste.